 Mean baseline body weight was 202 lbs, 203 lbs, and 204 lbs in the metformin hydrochloride/glyburide, glyburide, and metformin hydrochloride arms, respectively.
-Mean change in body weight from baseline to week 29 was 0.9 lbs. -0.7 lbs, and -8.4 lbs in the metformin hydrochloride/glyburide, glyburide, and metformin hydrochloride arms, respectively
+Mean change in body weight from baseline to week 29 was 0.9 lbs, -0.7 lbs, and -8.4 lbs in the metformin hydrochloride/glyburide, glyburide, and metformin hydrochloride arms, respectively.

-Pediatric Clinical Studies A double-blind, placebo-controlled study in pediatric patients aged 10 to 16 years with type 2 diabetes mellitus (mean FPG 182.2 mg/dL), treatment with metformin hydrochloride (up to 2,000 mg/day) for up to 16 weeks (mean duration of treatment 11 weeks) was conducted.
+Pediatric Clinical Studies

+A double-blind, placebo-controlled study in pediatric patients aged 10 to 16 years with type 2 diabetes mellitus (mean FPG 182.2 mg/dL), treatment with metformin hydrochloride (up to 2,000 mg/day) for up to 16 weeks (mean duration of treatment 11 weeks) was conducted.
 The results are displayed in

-Table 9: Mean Change in Fasting Plasma Glucose at Week 16 Comparing Metformin Hydrochloride vs Placebo in Pediatric Patients^a with Type 2 Diabetes Mellitus and package configurations:
+Table 9: Mean Change in Fasting Plasma Glucose at Week 16 Comparing Metformin Hydrochloride vs Placebo in Pediatric Patients^a with Type 2 Diabetes Mellitus and package configurations: Metformin Hydrochloride Tablets USP.
+500 mg are supplied as white to off white and plain on the other side.

 Metformin Hydrochloride Placebo p-Value

-FPG (mg/dL) (n=37) (n=36)
+FPG (mg/dL) Baseline (n=37) 162.4 (n=36) 192.3

-Baseline 162.4 192.3

 Change at FINAL VISIT -42.9 21.4 <0.001

-Mean baseline body weight was 205 lbs and 189 lbs in the metfo hydrochloride and placebo arms, respectively.
+Mean baseline body weight was 205 lbs and 189 lbs in the metformin hydrochloride and placebo arms, respectively.
 Mean change in body weight from baseline to week 16 was -3.3 lbs and -2.0 lbs in the metformin hydrochloride and placebo arms, respectively 16 HOW SUPPLIED/STORAGE AND HANDLING 16.1 How Supplied Metformin Hydrochloride Tablets, USP are supplied in the following strengths